colidescope

 description

-The final Conditional in the function is an else statement that captures any other possible parameter value and results in the return of an empty list.
+The final conditional in the function is an else statement that captures any other possible parameter value and results in the return of an empty list.
 This includes the parameter 0 which we expect to terminate the branching procedure.
-Although we could have programmed the behavior for our expected inputs of 0, 1, and 2 through their own explicit Conditionals, it is good practice to nest all of the conditions together using elif statements and have a final else condition at the end to capture all other cases.
+Although we could have programmed the behavior for our expected inputs of 0, 1, and 2 through their own explicit conditionals, it is good practice to nest all of the conditions together using elif statements and have a final else condition at the end to capture all other cases.
 This provides a fail-safe termination condition that ensures that the recursive function will always terminate even if you enter an unexpected value by accident.

-For our parameter set of [1,2,0], the first call to grow() generates one vertical branch and calls grow() again.
+For our parameter set of [1, 2, 0], the first call to grow() generates one vertical branch and calls grow() again.
 The second call creates two diagonal branches and calls grow() two more times.
 The first of these calls returns an empty list because the parameter is '0'.
 The second call also returns an empty list because there are no more parameters in the list.
 This results in the structure seen above.
 Here are some other possible structures based on different sets of input parameters.
 Note that the '0' parameter has the effect of stopping any branching path, so any sequence starting with '0' will produce no branches since the behavior is stopped at the first step.

 description